Crimean–Circassian war (1552–1556)

-The Temryuk War or Crimean-Circassian War of 1551–1556 was a military conflict between the Crimean Khanate and the Kabardian Principality.
+The Crimean-Circassian War of 1552–1556 was a military conflict between the Crimean Khanate and the Kabardian Principality.

 Background

-Kabardian prince Temroqwa believed that the only way for Kabardian independence was to ally with Russia.
-Ivan the Terrible supported Temroqwa's goal to extend his power inside Circassia and to unify the lands of Circassians under his reign.
+Kabardian prince Temruqo believed that the only way for Kabardian independence was to ally with Russia.
+Ivan the Terrible supported Temruqo's goal to extend his power inside Kabardia and to unify the lands of Kabardians under his reign.
 Temroqwa established a fort in Mozdok that enabled the Circassian and Russian forces to perform joint training.
 Ossetian and Ingushetian lands, as well as the Turkic people, became subjects of the Kabardian raising power.
-Temroqwa’s expansion extended towards the Georgian kingdoms in the south.
+Temruqo's expansion extended towards the Georgian kingdoms in the south.

 War

-In 1551, on the orders of the Ottoman Sultan, the Crimean Khan Sahib Giray undertook a campaign against the Circassians.
-The Crimean Tatars defeated the Hatuqway army and devastated the Bzhedug lands.
+In the summer of 1552, Devlet I Giray led a campaign to Circassia, marking his first military expedition against the Circassians and his first campaign against a foreign polity.
+The campaign ended in a Crimean victory, during which the Kabardian prince Elbozdu (Albuzduy) was captured together with his wife and children.

+A decree issued in 1553 by Sigismund II Augustus, Grand Duke of Lithuania and King of Poland, addressed to Devlet Giray, reports the event as follows:

+In June of last year, you set out with your happy horse and a great army from the Azov castle of the Turkic Kaiser and marched into the land of the Pyatigorsk Circassians against Prince Albuzduy, who, in collaboration with the Grand Prince of Moscow, harbored evil intentions against your state.
+You conquered his country and, with God’s help, captured him, his wife, and his children.
+Now you, our brother, have returned to your country with your army in good health.
+Upon hearing the news of your health and the victory you have won against our enemy, we rejoiced wholeheartedly and wish you good health.
+Your enemy is also our enemy, and your happiness is also our happiness.

+However, later in the same year, the Tatar army was defeated by Temruqo Idar.

-In 1553, A large Crimean Tatar horde led by Khan Devlet Giray entered the Kabardian lands.
+In 1553, a large Crimean Tatar horde led by Khan Devlet Giray entered the Kabardian lands.
 Huge destruction was made.
-However, the Crimeans could not gain a foothold in Kabarda, the Kabardians expelled them.
-In 1554, Devlet Giray led a new campaign against Kabarda.
+However, the Crimeans could not gain a foothold in Kabardia, the Kabardians expelled them.

-In 1555, the Crimean horde "with all its might" attacked Circassians again.
-In repulsing the enemy, the Kabardians managed to inflict great damage on Khan Devlet Gerai, who retreated.
+Later in the summer of 1554, Devlet I Giray marched against the Circassians of the "Five Mountains" and returned with great spoils, describing his campaign to the Polish king Sigismund Augustus as follows:

+The Great Horde's free king Davlet-Kirey sends his fraternal affection and bow to our brother, the great king Zhigimont Augustus.